itsyouonline/identityserver/docs/oauth2/oauth2.md

 Note: Alternativly one can pass the `client_id` and `client_secret` via basic authentication header and ommit them from the post data.

 The redirect_uri must match the redirect_uri passed in the access_code request and the callback URI registered in the api key.
 The redirect URL's host and port must exactly match the callback URL and the redirect URL's path must reference a subdirectory of the callback URL.
-The state must match the state received with the authorization code
+The state parameter is optional but if sent, it must match the state received with the authorization code

 * response_type=code